KalvinHou/Layout-to-image-defect-synthesis-via-diffusion-models/README.md

 - CPU or NVIDIA GPU + CUDA CuDNN

 ## Dataset Preparation
-The Cityscapes and ADE20K dataset can be downloaded and prepared following [SPADE](https://github.com/NVlabs/SPADE.git).
-The CelebAMask-HQ can be downloaded from [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ), you need to to integrate the separated annotations into an image file (the format like other datasets, e.g. Cityscapes and ADE20K).
+The Coco-stuff dataset can be downloaded and prepared following [COCO-stuff](https://github.com/nightrome/cocostuff.git)

+The Surface Defect Inspection(SDI) dataset is a real industrial dataset(private) that consists of 20,414 greyscale images at various sizes.
+To adapt the SDI dataset for the layout-to-image synthesis task, we did data labeling for acquiring the layout information.
+To annotate the images and customize the labeled bounding boxes, we used the software tool called Visual Object Tagging Toolkit(VOTT) [VOTT](https://github.com/microsoft/VoTT.git) which was developed by Microsoft.

 ### NEGCUT Training and Test